 Caregivers may feel as though their life is on pause and can forget to take care of themselves, often leading to caregiver burnout, defined by the Cleveland Clinic as “a state of physical, emotional and mental exhaustion.”
 Caregiver burnout typically occurs when caregivers over work themselves, are not properly supported, and do not spend time caring for themselves.
 It is important to catch the signs of burnout early, before it progresses to a point where you can no longer take proper care of yourself or your loved one.

-Symptoms of Caregiver Burnout
+Symptoms and signs of Caregiver Burnout:

 - Lack of energy